cern-eos/eos/doc/releases/beryl-release.rst

 - disable 'delete-on-close' for chunked uploads to allow for single chunk retry
 - fix '\n' encoding for FUSE listing
 - require 'targetsize' in standard HTTP PUT
+- fix documentation of attributes for max/minsize in 'attr help'
+- fix sealing of empty checksum FMD info
+- fix double mapping of propfind requests

 New Features
 ------------